wingo/whippet/README.md

 # Whippet Garbage Collector

-This repository is for development of Whippet, a new garbage collector implementation, eventually for use in [Guile Scheme](https://gnu.org/s/guile).
+This repository is for development of Whippet, a new garbage collector implementation, initially targetted for use in [Guile Scheme](https://gnu.org/s/guile).

 Whippet is an embed-only C library, designed to be copied into a